AztecProtocol/engineering-designs/in-progress/8131-forced-inclusion.md

 ```

 **Invalid sibling paths**:
 As the sequencer is the one providing membership paths for the base rollup, it must not be possible for him to deliberately provide bad paths, thereby making the tx "invalid" and make it have no effect.
 To address this, we can add another check to each of our membership or non memberships, to ensure that the paths provided were not utter nonsense.
 Remember that failure to prove inclusion is not equal non-inclusion.
 This check is fairly simple, if it is a membership check where an index was provided, and it fails, the sequencer must show what the "real" value was, and that it differs.
 If it is a membership without a provided index, and it fails, a non-membership must be made.
 If it is a non-membership we must prove that it was in there.
 Essentially the sequencer is to do an xor operation, with membership and non-membership - one of them must be valid if he is not lying.

+**No side effects**:
+While there have previously been ideas to include the `tx_hash` (first nullifier) in the case that these checks fail, I don't think that these are fully compatible with forced inclusion.
+Consider the fact, that the `tx_hash` is emitted as the nullifier equal to the hash of the `tx_request` from `address(0)`.
+If I can create a `tx_request` such that the nullifier emitted from `address(0)` collides with any of the nullifiers that are not `tx_hash`es requiring it to be inserted would require two of the same nullifiers to be included in the nullifier tree.
+For a normal transaction, the transaction could not be included, and I would need to create a new one.
+But with a forced transaction, it might be impossible for me to include the transactions while I at the same time is forced to do it.

+**Why not only do this for forced transactions?**
+Look back at the introduction where we talked about this.

 ### PXE